The Complete Guide to Puerto Morelos, Mexico: Things to Do and Tips from a Local

 Dreams Sapphire Resort & Spa Puerto Morelos ⭐⭐⭐⭐⭐

-Especially suitable for families this great property feature a very equipped and efficient kids club, but also an incredible array of activities for adults.
+Especially suitable for families, this great property features a very well-equipped and efficient kids club, but also an incredible array of activities for adults.
 The restaurant choice is also quite eclectic and of high-quality standards.

 The beach right in front of the hotel is spectacular.